 Enter credit card rewards

-I couldn’t believe my eyes when I read a direct mailer from Chase Bank promoting their new Chase Freedom card.
+I couldn’t believe my eyes when I read a direct mailer from a major issuer promoting their new credit card.
 “Spend $500 in 3 months and earn a $100 statement credit.”
 Could it really be that easy?
 Why would they give away $100 in free money?
 As I read through the disclosures carefully, I determined that there was no “catch.”
-Truthfully, Chase was offering a $100 bonus just to get new customers to try their card.
+Truthfully, the issuer was offering a $100 bonus just to get new customers to try their card.
 As long as I paid off the card in full and accrued no interest, this $100 would truly be free money.
 Since our grocery spending approaches $500 on a normal month, I knew that we could reach the spending requirement easily and I decided to give it a try.
 Within the first month, we put our regularly planned spending on the card.
 The bonus points, equal to a $100 statement credit, were quickly credited to my account.
 I was hooked.

-Soon after that, my husband applied for the same Chase Freedom card and earned the $100 bonus just for doing our regular shopping.
+Soon after that, my husband applied for the same card and earned the $100 bonus just for doing our regular shopping.
 We then moved on to new cards in order to earn a new sign-up bonus.
-The Chase Sapphire Preferred card required that we spend $3,000 in three months in order to earn a $400 statement credit.
+Another card from that issuer, which had better perks, required that we spend $3,000 in three months in order to earn a $400 statement credit.
 Since we had some upcoming expenses that could be put on credit, we each signed up.
 We put two family vacations and our regular monthly spending for groceries and gas on each card and easily earned $800 in statement credits.
 Since we were going to spend the money anyway, these bonuses were truly “free.”
 We used the $1,000 that we had earned up to this point on some fun activities with our children.
 I was also able to surprise my husband with last-minute tickets to see his favorite musical, “Les Miserables,” and a new grill for Father’s Day.

 Is this wrong?